cujojs/curl/README.md

 If you don't want to wait for official javascript modules, then don't.
 The future is now.
 AMD works now -- and it's awesome.

-AMD's API focuses on two globally-available functions: require() and define(). require() specifies a list of dependent modules or resources that must be loaded before running a set of code.
+AMD's API focuses on one globally-available function: `define()` and some CommonJS-inspired variables, `require()`, `exports`, and `module`.
+`require()` specifies a list of dependent modules or resources that must be loaded before running a set of code.
 This code resides in a callback function that is executed asynchronously, i.e. it runs later, not in the current "thread".
 Specifically, it executes when all of the dependencies are loaded and ready.

-Actually, the proposal says that the public require() function could have a different name -- or could even be implemented differently.
-To keep confusion to a minimum curl.js uses `curl()` for the public API.
-You may rename this API back to `require()` by supplying the `apiName` config param (apiName: "require").
+The proposal does not mandate that `require()` be specified globally.
+In fact, at a global level, the concerns of a loader are about application bootstrapping and not about finding dependencies.
+To keep the confusion about these two concepts to a minimum, curl.js uses `curl()` for the public API.
+You may rename this API back to `require()` by supplying the `apiName` config param (`apiName: "require"`), but this is not receommended.

-It's only important that the define() method be consistent.
-This is the method that tells the loader what modules have been loaded by a script. define() also specifies a list of dependencies and a callback function that defines and/or creates the resource when the dependencies are ready.
-Optionally, define() also takes a name parameter, but this is mainly for build tools and optimizers.
+It's more important that the `define()` method be consistent.
+This is the method that tells the loader what modules have been loaded by a script.
+`define()`  also specifies a list of dependencies and a callback function that defines and/or creates the resource when the dependencies are ready.
+Optionally, `define()` also takes a name parameter, but this is mainly for build tools and optimizers.

 Inside the `define()`, the `require()` method acts like other AMD loaders.

-AMD's API also helps code reuse by providing compatibility with CommonJS server modules.
-AMD-compliant loaders support the same require() syntax and argument signatures as server-side javascript (ssjs) modules.
+AMD's API also helps code reuse by providing compatibility with CommonJS (server) modules.
+AMD-compliant loaders support the same `require()` syntax and argument signatures as server-side javascript (ssjs) modules.

 Not all async loaders are AMD-compliant.
 Of the list above, only the following